 Mount Baptiste is named for a French prospector and trapper who was an early Euro-American settler in the region -- his full name is unknown, but it may have been Baptiste Zeroyle.
 Baptiste lived alone in a cabin southwest of the mountain at the beginning of the 20th century, the only year-round resident of the South Fork country.
 He located several copper mining claims near the mountain, including one almost on its summit.
 Others searched for copper in the area as well, and the site of a small prospect is visible about four miles up the Baptiste trail.
 Baptiste died in his cabin during the winter of 1908-09, and is buried near the site.

-The ridge where Baptiste Lookout now stands was first used for fire detection by the Flathead National Forest at least a century ago.
+The ridge where Baptiste Lookout now stands was first used for fire detection by the Flathead National Forest over a century ago.
 During the location's first years, the lookout lived in a tent near the ridge and plotted fire locations using an alidade mounted on a convenient tree stump.
-The first tower at Batiste was a 30' structure built in about 1924, one of a vast number of lookout buildings constructed on the Flathead during the 1920s and 1930s.
+The first tower at Batiste was a 30' structure built in about 1928, one of a vast number of lookout buildings constructed on the Flathead during the 1920s and 1930s.
 By the start of World War II, close to 150 such lookout sites existed on the forest, and the man stationed at Baptiste could see at least a dozen other lookout locations from the Baptiste catwalk.

 The number of staffed lookouts on the Flathead declined rapidly after World War II, but Baptiste was considered an important-enough location that a replacement tower was erected at the site in 1964.
 The new tower was staffed regularly through about 1971 -- and then largely abandoned for the next 40 years.
 A concerted effort by Forest Service employees in 2011 and 2012 saw the tower restored, and Baptiste returned to service in 2012.
 Baptiste was staffed by volunteers from 2012 through 2017, and it has been manned by a Forest Service employee since 2018.
 It's one of four staffed lookouts in the South Fork drainage: Baptiste and Firefighter, above Hungry Horse Reservoir; and Spotted Bear and Jumbo in the Bob Marshall.